A simple time coarse graining method for molecular dynamics simulations of liquids: Results and discussion

-Figure \ref{fig7} compares the distinct part of the Van Hove correlation function for the coarse grain potential simulation with $R=2.8$\AA\ and the original potential simulation ($R=0$ \AA\ ).
-We have chosen $R=2.8$\AA\ to be larger than the threshold value while not too much so that the coarse graining effects are still raisonnables.
-We found actually that the coarse graining effect increases quite rapidly above the threshold.
-We observe in Figure \ref{fig7} that the coarse grain simulation reproduces almost exactly the distinct part of the Van Hove correlation function $G_{d}(r,\Delta t)$, but with a time difference approximately $50$ times shorter.
+Figure \ref{fig4} compares the distinct part of the Van Hove correlation function for the coarse grain potential simulation with $R=2.8$\AA\ and the original potential simulation ($R=0$ \AA\ ), { while figure \ref{fig4b} shows the time ratio evolution of the fit between the two distinct Van Hove correlation functions.} We have chosen $R=2.8$\AA\ to be larger than the threshold value while not too much so that the coarse graining effects are still { reasonable.} We found actually that the coarse graining effect increases quite rapidly above the threshold.
+We observe in Figure \ref{fig4} that the coarse grain simulation reproduces almost exactly the distinct part of the Van Hove correlation function $G_{d}(r,\Delta t)$, but with a time difference approximately $50$ times shorter.
 In other words we find the same dynamics but with a much shorter simulation time.
-This result leads to an acceleration of simulations here by a factor $50$ obtained with a simple smoothing of the potential wall, comes in support of our picture of a time coarse grain.
+This result leads to an acceleration of simulations here by a factor $50$ obtained with a simple smoothing of the potential wall, and comes in support of a time coarse graining.
 Notice however that while the curves also superimpose themselves in the second plot, the time factor between the coarse grained simulated Van Hove and the original one is not exactly the same for the two plots.
 A factor $9$ for $\Delta t_{0}$ is converted into a factor $10$ for $\Delta t_{1}$.
-Therefore the time ratio between the two simulations $\Delta t_{0}/\Delta t_{1}$ decreases slightly as the correlation times become larger.\\
+Therefore the time ratio between the two simulations $\Delta t_{0}/\Delta t_{1}$ {(Figure \ref{fig4b})} decreases slightly as the correlation times become larger.\\

-Let's turn now our attention to the self part of the Van Hove correlation function $G_{s}(r,\Delta t)$ in Figure \ref{fig8}.
-This correlation function measures the statistical displacement of molecules.
+Let's turn now our attention to the self part of the Van Hove correlation function $G_{s}(r,\Delta t)$ in Figure \ref{fig5} { and corresponding time ratios in Figure \ref{fig5b}.} This correlation function measures the statistical displacement of molecules.
 We observe that the self part of the dynamics is slightly changed in the model.
 We interpret that change as an effect of the decrease of the cooperative motions (or time fluctuations) when the time coarse graining increases.
 Due to the decrease of cooperative motions, the average displacement of a molecule decreases.\\